mikeizbicki/lab-transactions/README.md

 where $n$ is the total number of transactions in our history.

 > **ASIDE:**
-> We will see in the comming weeks that this query is implemented using an algorithm called SEQUENTIAL SCAN.
+> We will see in the coming weeks that this query is implemented using an algorithm called SEQUENTIAL SCAN.
 > This algorithm is basically a for loop over the entire `transactions` table,
 > and that's where the $O(n)$ runtime comes from.